Rheology of concentrated suspension of fibers with load dependent friction coefficient: Governing equations and numerical model

 \subsection{Simulation parameters}

-The aim of this study is to investigate the effect of flexibility, aspect ratio, and roughness on the suspension rheology and jamming fraction in the presence of friction.
-The different quantities are made dimensionless by the viscous scale for the current study.
-The fiber dimensionless bending stiffness is defined as
+The aim of this study is to investigate the effects of dimensionless shear rate ($\dot{\Gamma}$), fiber volume fraction ($\phi$), flexibility (1/$\tilde{B}$), aspect ratio ($AR$), and roughness ($\epsilon_r$) of the fibers on the suspension rheology in the presence of friction.
+First, we define the dimensionless numbers reported in this study.